edwardUL99/DockerWizard/README.md

 ## Run
 To run the tool, you have the following usage:

-`docker-wizard [-h] [-w  WORKDIR] [-c CUSTOM] [-v] [-b] [file]`
+`docker-wizard [-h] [-c CUSTOM] [-v] [-b] [file]`

 The arguments are as follows:
 - **-h**: Prints usage help information
-- **-w**: Specify the working directory (not build directory) to retrieve `file` from
 - **-c**: Custom path to custom commands specification file, otherwise `custom-commands.yaml` is attempted to be retrieved from project directory or `DOCKER_WIZARD_HOME`
 - **-v**: Print the version and system information for the tool and immediately exit
 - **-b**: Print help information for all the builtin commands in the tool (similar to the builtin commands descriptions below) and immediately exit
-- **file**: The path relative to the working directory either from where the command is run or specified by `-w` to the build specification file.
+- **file**: The path relative to the working directory either from where the command is run.
 If not provided, a file called `build.yaml` will be used relative to the working directory.
 The build will fail if no build.yaml file is found.
-Any library path specified in the build.yaml file are relative to the working directory and not the build file
+The tool will use the directory of the build file as the working directory, there, library paths in the build file is relative to the build file

 ## Tests
 The project has a set of automated unit tests which can be run using the following command (on Windows use the cmd file)